BroHerman/GPT-Girl-chrome-extension/README.md

 ### Usage

-1. Download and unzip `gpt-girl-extension.zip`
+1. Download and unzip the ZIP
-2. Open `chrome://extensions/`.
+2. Unzip `gpt-girl-extension.zip`
+3. In Chrome, navigate to `chrome://extensions/`.
-3. Turn on **Developer mode**.
+4. Turn on **Developer mode**.
-4. Click **Load unpacked** and select the unzipped folder `gpt-girl-extension\`.
+5. Click **Load unpacked** and select the unzipped folder `gpt-girl-extension\`.
-5. Open `https://chatgpt.com/`.
+6. Open `https://chatgpt.com/`.
 GPT-Girl will appear.
-6. Use bottons at bottom-right to turn ON/OFF the GPT-Girl and music.
+7. Use bottons at bottom-right to turn ON/OFF the GPT-Girl and music.

 ### Contact